Go light bariatrics blue logo

 What is allowed / NOT allowed

-• Stop drinking at midnight the night before surgery as the doctors may need to move your procedure to an earlier morning time slot.
+• Stop drinking all fluids other than water by 10-11 P.M. the night before surgery.
 It is very important that you drink lots and lots of fluids during the 3-day liquid diet to be well hydrated for the day of your surgery.

 • You may take medications for diabetes (insulin), high blood pressure, thyroid, anxiety, or antidepressants as indicated by your physician early in the morning with just a few sips of water (ideally take them no later than 6 am).